sevimcengiz/Oryx-MRSI/README.md

    i.
 Reference metabolite

-- ```Load Data``` Reads the raw 1H-MRSI data and LCModel .coord otput files for raw data and Coord file visualization of spectra.
+- ```Load Data``` Reads the raw 1H-MRSI data (Spar or MRS-NIfTI format) and LCModel .coord otput files for raw data and Coord file visualization of spectra.

 - ```Co-registration``` Coregisters FOV,Press-Box(VOI), all voxels of spectra considering chemical shift correction if chemical shift correction is 'On'.

 - ```Segmentation``` Calculation of WM, GM, CSF fractions in each voxel of all metabolites considering chemical shift correction.

-- ```FWHM-SNR``` Visualization of FWHM and SNR values for all voxels.
+- ```CRLB-FWHM-SNR``` Visualization of CRLB, FWHM and SNR values.

 - ```Spectral Quality``` Visualization of included voxels into the 1H-MRSI data analysis after exclusion criteria values considering FWHM, SNR, CRLB, and fCSF.
+It also enables manual exclusion/includion.

 - ```Metabolite Map``` All metabolite results are used to create metabolite maps including:
   - concentration map,